 - changing work arrangements such as rosters and leave to deliberately inconvenience a particular worker or workers

 If you are witnessing or experiencing the following within the workplace, this is not classified as bullying and would not constitute a claim in most instances:

 - an employer/manager making decisions in relations to poor workplace performance

 - disciplinary action taken against an employee

 - directly controlling (in a reasonable manner) the way that work is performed

 What is the Role of the Employer When Workplace Bullying Occurs?

-Employers have a duty of care to ensure their employees are kept safe while they are at work.
+From a personal injuries perspective, employers have a duty of care to ensure that their employees are kept safe while they are at work.
 This applies to both physical and psychological injuries.
-An employer who allows bullying to occur in the workplace is not meeting their obligation to provide a safe workplace.
+An employer that allows bullying to occur in the workplace is not meeting their obligation to provide a safe workplace.